liudan111/PLM-interact/README.md

 ### (1) PPI inference with multi-GPUs
 To test a list of protein pairs, you must provide a CSV file using the --test_filepath argument.
 The file requires the following two columns:
 ```
-query: The sequence of the first protein.
+query: The sequence of protein 1.
-text: The sequence of the second protein.
+text: The sequence of protein 2.
 ```

 ```